Introduction and Background

 We have 6 microstructure images taken from multiple samples all in the short transverse plane.
 A 21x21x21 microstructure created from delta microstructures was used to train the 6 strain tensor MKS models.
 The six microstructure images range from 100x100 to 1200x1200 $\mu$m were used in the creation of 10 200x200x200 element microstructure reconstructions.

-Example Microstructure Image: An example of one of the microstructure images 3D Reconstruction: Reconstruction
+Example Microstructure Image: 3D Reconstruction:

 Workflow